willasbery/comp34812/src/notebooks/model_cards/svm_model_card.md

       - RAM: at least 16 GB recommended
-      - Storage: minimal (model size is relatively small),
+      - Storage: at least 1GB for model files,
-      - CPU: standard CPU sufficient (no GPU required)
+      - CPU: standard CPU sufficient (we used a M2 Macbook Pro) (no GPU required)

 ### Software